Corporate Governance Statement

 Last reviewed September 2020

 I am the non-executive chairman of Lekoil and I am responsible for leading the Board and upholding high standards of corporate governance throughout the Group and particularly at Board level.
 It gives me great pleasure to introduce our first Corporate Governance Statement.

 High standards of corporate governance are a priority for the Board and we recognise that there are areas where the Company’s governance structures and practices differ from the expectations set by the New QCA Code.
 We will undertake to review the governance structures, procedures and disclosures we make as we consider good corporate governance key in the creation of value for our shareholders and in growth for the Company over the medium to long-term.
 The table appended to this statement demonstrates how the New QCA Code has been applied by the Board and where we have departed from it or the required disclosures, an explanation has been provided.

 Further information on our compliance with the New QCA Code is provided on the following link.

 Delivery of growth

-Information on our strategy and growth plans for the business are included in the Chairman’s and CEO’s Statement on pages 2 to 9 of our 2018 Annual Report and Accounts for the year ended 31 December 2018 (the “2018 Annual Report”).
+Information on our strategy and growth plans for the business are included and outlined in pages 2 to 11 of this Annual Report and Accounts for the year ended 31 December 2019 (the “2019 Annual Report”).